Dr. Hannah Joy Roberts, she/her

-I am a Clinical Psychologist, Board Certified Behavior Analyst, and registered yoga teacher.
-I received my doctorate in clinical psychology with an emphasis in Depth Psychology in 2019.
-My interests include the unique human experience, neuropsychology, meditation and yoga, and somatic psychology.
-While I consider myself an existential-humanistic therapist, I also draw from many theoretical frameworks to inform my style, based on what each individual needs.
+I am a licensed clinical psychologist, Board Certified Behavior Analyst, and registered yoga teacher.
+I recently started a three year training program in Somatic Experiencing, a body-mind approach to healing trauma.
+I am interested in the unique human experience, neuropsychology, meditation and yoga, and somatic psychology.
+While I consider myself an existential therapist, I also draw from many theoretical frameworks to inform my approach, based on what each individual needs.

 I have over a decade of experience assessing and treating various mental health concerns; anxiety, depression, spiritual issues, trauma, and the stress that comes with significant life transitions.
 I enjoy working with people who are interested in learning about themselves and how they can live more authentically.
 Some of my clients seek help with: managing nervous system dysregulation (at the core of many mental health “diagnoses”); healing symptoms of traumatic stress, particularly as the result of childhood abuse; developing and using coping strategies; improving interpersonal relationships; deeply exploring questions around sexuality, gender identity and gender expression; setting boundaries with themselves and others; managing executive function issues; and learning to see their highly sensitive nature or neurodiversity as a strength to be harnessed for a happier and more fulfilling life.